 So where do we start?

-The first step is to create a nice and long vertical scrolling page such as the one we use in our parallax scrolling demo.
+The first step is to create a nice and long vertical scrolling page.
 The page is broken with 2 large pictures of Sirbastian's face and an overlaid paragraph in white.

 We use an aside as the container for these sections and add a class of parallaxbox to it.
 Obviously, you don't have to use the aside tag and a plain div would do just as nicely.
 Then we use an inline style to specify the relevant background image to use (again this could be done in a number of ways, but for the sake of clarity we chose to use an inline style), and finally we throw in a couple of headers for our overlaid content which could obviously be anything you like e.g. paragraphs, blockquotes, lists etc.